How to reduce your risk of having a pulmonary embolism

 How to prevent deep vein thrombosis (DVT)

-As pulmonary embolism is often caused by deep vein thrombosis (DVT), it’s important to take steps to prevent DVT.
+As a pulmonary embolism is often caused by deep vein thrombosis (DVT), it’s important to try to prevent DVT.

-If you're being treated in hospital for another condition, your medical team will take steps to prevent you getting DVT.
-After surgery, you should move around or do leg exercises as soon as this is safe.
+If you're being treated in hospital or are on bed rest at home for another condition, your medical team will try to prevent you getting DVT.
+After surgery, you should move around or do leg exercises as soon as it's safe to do so.

-There are things you can do to prevent a travel-related DVT on long-haul journeys:
+There are other things you can do to prevent a travel-related DVT on long journeys:

 • wear loose, comfortable clothes